2025 Fall Seminar

 We look forward to seeing you this fall!

 Have additional questions?
-Please contact our incoming director Dr. Jennifer Murray at jen.murray@okstate.edu or Program Coordinator Kristen Marino at kmarino@shepherd.edu
+Please contact our director Dr. Jennifer Murray at jmurr01@shepherd.edu or Program Coordinator Kristen Marino at kmarino@shepherd.edu

 The George Tyler Moore Center for the Study of the Civil War at ϳԹUniversity has offered annual seminars for nearly thirty years, each exploring a wide range of topics and themes related to the American Civil War.
 This year’s conference offers an exciting and dynamic line-up that will expand and deepen our understanding of the “Battle of Antietam and Its Legacy.”